 This policy was adopted by: S4A

-If a child attending S4A requires prescription medication of any kind, their parent or carer must complete a consent to administer medication form in advance.
+If a child attending an S4A Holiday Club or Football camp requires prescription medication of any kind, their parent or carer must complete a consent to administer medication form in advance.
 Staff at the Club will not administer any medication without such prior written consent.

 Ideally children should take their medication before arriving at the Club.
 If this is not possible, children will be encouraged to take personal responsibility for their medication, if appropriate.

 If children carry their own medication (eg asthma inhalers), the Club staff will offer to keep the medication safe until it is required.
 Inhalers must be labelled with the child’s name.
-Parents must also complete a consent to administer medication.
+Parents must also complete a consent to administer medication form.

 S4A can only administer medication that has been prescribed by a doctor, dentist, nurse or pharmacist.
 All medication provided must have the prescription sticker attached which includes the child’s name, the date, the type of medicine and the dosage.